Sarah Andrews (author): Life and career

-Sarah Andrews grew up in Connecticut and in Ossining, New York, USA.
+Sarah Andrews was born in 1951.
+She grew up in Connecticut and in Ossining, New York.
 Her father was an artist and art teacher and her mother, a teacher of English and comparative religions.
 Since childhood, she had a passion for exploring the great outdoors, including sailing with her father and wandering solo through the woods and fields during the family's long summers in rural Maine.

 Andrews left New York to attend Colorado College.
 In a creative writing class, she discovered that she "had a knack for storytelling."
 Later, inspired by her Aunt Lysbeth's profession, Andrews selected a geology course to fulfill a science requirement.
 She found herself among people who thought the way she did, and that she even excelled "taking in graphical information holistically, seeing the patterns, understanding their meaning, and making interpretations from them."
 Her aptitude inspired her to earn a BA in geology.

 After college, Andrews stayed in Colorado, working first as a plumber's apprentice on a construction site south of Colorado Springs.
 When kidded by coworkers about where her "fancy education" had gotten her, she happily taught them about the ancient seaway that had once existed in the area, sharing the fossils she had found up while digging for drain pipes that had been buried by the backhoe.

 Andrews next took a job at the U.S. Geological Survey, working under legendary Grand Canyon geologist Edwin D. McKee from 1974 to 1980.
 In her work, she studied modern sand dunes in order to understand ancient sand dune rock formations.

 She went on to earn a MS in Earth Resources from Colorado State University, studying with Frank Ethridge, then worked as a petroleum geologist with Amoco and ANGUS Petroleum.
 After being laid off during the oil "bust" of 1986, she moved to California, where she worked as an environmental consultant, began to write, and lectured in the Geology Department at Sonoma State University.